rkoeninger/ShenScript/docs/interop.rst

    :shen:`comment` - Builds a :code:`<!-- comment -->` node.

    :shen:`text` - Creates a text node with the string value of the remaining elements concatenated with spaces.
+Display text must be contained in a text node; "dangling" strings will raise an error.

    Child elements are all appended or set on enclosing parents in respective order.